sensei-chat/sensei/README.md

 # SENSEI: end-to-end testing for chatbots

-This repository contains the code of SENSEI: and end-to-end testing framework for chatbots.
+This repository contains the code of SENSEI: an end-to-end testing framework for chatbots.
 It is made of two components: a user simulator (file [src/sensei-chat.py](src/sensei-chat.py)) and an engine to check correctness rules on the generated conversations (file [src/sensei-check.py](src/sensei-check.py)).
 The working scheme of both tools is shown in the next figure, and they are explained [here](#sensei-chat) and [here](#sensei-check).